nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding Grade Progress to student: `grade`

 This command adds a grade progress description to a student in Pupilist.
-Pupilist does not check for duplicate grade progress entries.<br>
+It does not check for duplicate grade progress entries.<br>
 **Usage**: View or list mode only

 Format: `grade INDEX g/GRADE_PROGRESS`